shandley/hecatomb/docs/tutorial.md

 ### Run Hecatomb

-We will run hecatomb on the included test dataset, using the fast MMSeqs settings.
-We'll use all 32 threads (which is the default anyway) and include the `--assembly` flag to make sure Hecatomb performs an assembly as well.
+We will run hecatomb on the included test dataset, using the fast MMSeqs settings with 32 threads (which is the default anyway).
+This will give us an assembly and some read annotations.

 ```shell
 Hecatomb run --test --threads 32 --fast